A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Citroen Ami

 Yes, that’s right – the very unique Citroen Ami is available to lease in the UK.
-With monthly costs starting from around the £100 mark, it’s super affordable.
-But it does have its limitations: top speed is just 28mph, and range stands at under 50 miles.
+With monthly costs starting from around the £150 mark, it might not offer the most bang for buck, but it's certainly a useful took.
+It does have its limitations: top speed is just 28mph, and range stands at under 50 miles.
 That said, it’s the perfect companion in urban situations.
 What do you think?

 Cupra